Our top tips for responsible wildlife viewing

 Try not to make a lot of noise when there is wildlife close by.
 Speaking in hushed tones and avoiding sudden movements can help keep their stress to a minimum whilst giving you more time to take in the view before they scurry away.
 This is especially important when parents are with their young who may be more susceptible to loud noises.
 Make sure that you don’t come between the two either as it may place you in danger.
 Another thing to avoid is surrounding animals as part of a group as this can be stressful for them.

-Don’t feed or touch the wildlife
+Don’t feed or touch the wild animals

 While it may feel like you’re helping them out, feeding wild animals can make them dependent on humans and may cause them to alter their behaviours, bringing them into harm’s way further down the line as they begin to associate humans with food.
 The same applies for touching animals.